hartwigmedical/actin/molecular/README.md

 Field | Example Value | Details
 ---|---|---
-gene | BRCA1 | The gene that has been disrupted. isHomozygous | 1 | Indicates whether the disruption leads to no wildtypes present anymore. details | Intron 12 downstream | Provides additional details about the disruption.
+event | BRCA1 disruption | A single representation of the event, expected to match with the event string from evidence section. gene | BRCA1 | The gene that has been disrupted. isHomozygous | 1 | Indicates whether the disruption leads to no wildtypes present anymore. details | Intron 12 downstream | Provides additional details about the disruption.